TI-Tokyo/riak-docs-fork/content/riak/kv/3.2.0/configuring/next-gen-replication/realtime.md

 ## Overview

-NextGenRepl's realtime replication system works by changes to the source cluster being added to the [replication queuing system][configure nextgenrepl queuing] and then the sink nodes continuously pulling changes.
+As changes occur on the source cluster, NextGenRepl's RealTime replication system will add them to one or more configurable queues within the [replication queuing system][configure nextgenrepl queuing].

-- The source nodes are configured to publish changes to Riak objects to a specific named queue.
-- The sink nodes are configured to pull changes from a specific named queue from a list of source nodes.
-- A source node can be the source for multiple sink clusters.
+A source node can be the source for multiple sink clusters by using multiple queues.
-- It is better to list multiple source nodes in a cluster than to use a load balancer in front of the source cluster.
-- If a specific source node is offline for any reason, the sink node will automatically change how often it checks that specifc source node for updates.
-So if a source node is taken down for admin or hardware failure reasons, the sink node will adapt automatically.
-- You can list as many source nodes from as many clusters as you like for a given sink node, but they must all use the same queue name.

-## Source setup

-### Enable RealTime
+## Enable RealTime

 RealTime changes are added to the queuing system by setting: